Universal higher-order bulk-boundary correspondence of triple nodal points: Corner and hinge charges

 \subsection{Hinge-charge jump and 2SW monopole due to triple points}

-We start from the classification of TPs in spinless $\mathcal{PT}$-symmetric systems as presented in \Main{} for little groups $\LG = C_{3(v)}, C_{4(v)}, C_{6(v)}$ of some high-symmetry line (HSL) and we consider the situation depicted in \cref{fig:HOBBC:BS}.
+We start from the classification of TPs in spinless $\mathcal{PT}$-symmetric systems as presented in Ref.~\onlinecite{Lenggenhager:2021:MBNLs} for little co-groups $\LcG{\vec{k}} = C_{3(v)}, C_{4(v)}, C_{6(v)}$ of some high-symmetry line (HSL) and we consider the situation depicted in \cref{fig:HOBBC:BS}.
 We compare quantities in the orange $k_z$-range (to the left of the first TP, where the 2D ICR $\rho^\mathrm{2D}$ is occupied) and the blue $k_z$-range (to the right of the second TP, where the two 1D ICRs $\rho^\mathrm{1D}_a$ and $\rho^\mathrm{1D}_b$ are occupied).
-For the ICRs the notation of Ref.~\cite{Bradley:1972} is used.
+For the ICRs the notation of Ref.~\onlinecite{Bradley:1972} is used.
 In particular, when defining the changes $\Delta \Qc$ and $\Delta w_2$, we subtract the first (orange $k_z$-range) from the latter (blue $k_z$-range).
-For each 2D or 1D ICR $\rho$ of $\LG\cup (\mcP\mcT)\LG$, we look up the corresponding rotation eigenvalues on the Bilbao crystallographic server (BCS)~\cite{Aroyo:2011,Aroyo:2006a,Aroyo:2006b} using the program \textsc{Corepresentations PG}~\cite{Xu:2020,Elcoro:2020} and, assuming there are no other band inversions in the principal gap, compute the relevant symmetry indicators, see \cref{App:tab:SI:C3,App:tab:SI:C4,App:tab:SI:C6}.
+For each 2D or 1D ICR $\rho$ of $\LcG{\vec{k}}\cup (\mcP\mcT)\LcG{\vec{k}}$, we look up the corresponding rotation eigenvalues on the Bilbao crystallographic server (BCS)~\cite{Aroyo:2011,Aroyo:2006a,Aroyo:2006b} using the program \textsc{Corepresentations PG}~\cite{Xu:2020,Elcoro:2021} and, assuming there are no other band inversions in the principal gap, compute the relevant symmetry indicators, see \cref{App:tab:SI:C3,App:tab:SI:C4,App:tab:SI:C6}.
 Before proceeding with the mathematical analysis, we make two remarks.
 First, note that the HSL on which the TPs lie does not need to go through the center of the BZ (point $\Gamma$ of the 2D cut).
-Namely, the little group $C_{3(v)}$ is also realized at the $K$ point(s) of space groups with three-fold or six-fold rotation symmetry, while $C_{4(v)}$ is also realized at $M$ points of space groups with four-fold rotation symmetry.
+Namely, the little co-group $C_{3(v)}$ is also realized at the $K$ point(s) of space groups (SGs) with three-fold or six-fold rotational symmetry, while $C_{4(v)}$ is also realized at $M$ points of SGs with four-fold rotational symmetry.